7 Tips to Keep Track of Bills and Payments

 6. Explore Budgeting or Money Management Apps

-• Tracking expenses in real-time: See how much you are spending on various categories, such as food, entertainment, and transportation, among others.
+• Tracking expenses in real-time: See how much you are spending on various categories, such as food, entertainment, and transportation, etc.

-• Setting budgets for each category: You can set your budget for a specific category and stay within your financial limit.
+• Setting budgets for each category: You can allocate your budget for a specific category and stay within your financial limit.

 • Sending alerts on due dates: When a due date is coming, these apps can send you alerts to avoid late payments and associated fees.

 One of the best apps to keep track of bills and payments is Cushion.ai.
-This app consolidates and organizes your bills, tracks what’s been paid and what’s due next, and provides credit-building opportunities.
+This app consolidates and organizes your bills, tracks what’s been paid and what’s due next, and provides you with effortless credit-building opportunities.
 With Cushion, you can sync your bills to your Google Calendar with one click.

 cushion ai calendar sync feature